 With its headquarters in Switzerland, Swissquote Bank offers traders access to over two million products, including bonds, warrants, ETFs, funds, shares, derivatives, futures, options and other securities including forex, across its eForex, SwissquoteFOX, FXBook, Advanced Trader, MetaTrader4 and MetaTrader5 platforms.

 Here at ForexBrokers.com, we maintain the largest independent regulatory database available on the web.
-Using 28 different variables, we have created a proprietary 1-100 score (higher the better) of overall trustworthiness, which we call, Trust Score.
-Is Swissquote safe?
-Here’s our trust summary.
+Using 28 different variables, we have created a proprietary 1-100 score (the higher the better) of overall trustworthiness, which we call the Trust Score.
+Here is our trust summary of Swissquote.

 |Publicly-Traded Company (Listed)||Yes|